What are the capital allowances on electric cars?

 When you come to eventually sell the vehicle your accountant will make an adjustment for you, and you will have to pay back some of the money you originally claimed to HMRC based on the selling price.

 So, you essentially pay back the percentage of tax you saved at the beginning based on the sales price.
 For example, say you saved 20% of tax in the first year, you would then pay this percentage back when you sell the vehicle.

 If you sell the vehicle for £30,000 you would pay 20% of this back to HMRC.

 What is corporation tax?
-Corporation tax is the amount of tax a company pays depending on their annual profits.
-This tax is paid only by UK limited companies.
+Corporation tax is the amount of tax a company pays depending on its annual profits.
+This tax is paid only by UK-limited companies.
 Sole trader and partnership companies do not have to pay corporation tax, instead, they must fill out a tax return and apply income tax to their earnings.